By Dr Bilal Shirazi | 27 Sep 2022

 Using World Heart Day to kickstart your drive for better heart health

-29th September is World Heart Day, an annual event led by the World Heart Federation but promoted by healthcare stakeholders and heart charities worldwide.
+29th September is World Heart Day, an annual event led by the World Heart Federation but promoted by healthcare providers and heart charities worldwide.
 Whether you’ve found the health objectives you set for yourself at the start of the year flagging or want to focus more on your health, give your body the healthy heart it deserves!

 Why not involve work colleagues, family members, and friends in whatever you plan to do to improve and protect your heart health, too?